-The compressor POE oil for R-410A units is extremely susceptible to moisture absorption and could cause compressor failure.
+POE oil and mineral oil are both susceptible to moisture absorption and could cause compressor failure.
 Do not leave system open to atmosphere any longer than necessary for installation.
 NOTE: For improved refrigerant management, equip the evaporator coil with a field-supplied thermal expansion valve (TXV) and the liquid line with a field-supplied liquid line solenoid.
 Ensure the solenoid is installed as close as possible to the evaporator coil to prevent refrigeration migration in the compressor "OFF" cycle.